KEXA

-KEXA (93.9 FM) is an American radio station licensed by the Federal Communications Commission (FCC) to serve the community of King City, California, which is in Southern Monterey County.
+KEXA (93.9 FM) is an radio station licensed to King City, California, United States, serving Southern Monterey County.
 KEXA-FM is licensed to and operated by Daniel Alcantar, through licensee Inspiration Media Network, LLC.

 KEXA previously had a bilingual Top 40 format named Exa FM until May 2, 2008 that was targeted at the Salinas Valley's Hispanic population.
 It had licensed the format from MVS Radio of Mexico.